sighupio/fury-kubernetes-monitoring/katalog/kube-proxy-metrics/README.md

 ## Deployment

-You can deploy kube-proxy-metrics by running the following command in the root of the project:
+You can deploy kube-proxy-metrics by running the following command:

 ```shell
 kustomize build | kubectl apply -f -